zsomborbencsik/pallida-orientation-exam/javascript.md

 `http://localhost:8080/search?q=HMZ-140&police=1`

  - use the `police` parameter to filter for police cars
- - use the `diplomat` parameter to filter for diplimat cars
+ - use the `diplomat` parameter to filter for diplomat cars

 #### GET `/search/:make`